 Tender option bonds.
 The fund may invest in tender option bonds ("TOBs"), which are created by depositing municipal securities in a trust and dividing the income stream of an underlying municipal bond in two parts, one, a variable rate security and the other, a TOB.
 The interest rate for the variable rate security is determined by an index or a periodic auction process, while the TOB holder receives the balance of the income from the underlying municipal bond less an auction fee.
 The market prices of TOBs may be highly sensitive to changes in market rates and may decrease significantly when market rates increase.
 TOBs are subject to restrictions on resale and are highly sensitive to changes in interest rates and the value of the underlying bond.
-Generally, coupon income on TOBs will decrease when interest rates increase, and will increase when interest rates decrease.
-Such securities can have the effect of providing a degree of investment leverage, since they may increase or decrease in value in response to changes in market interest rates at a rate that is a multiple of the actual rate at which fixed-rate securities increase or decrease in response to such changes.
+Generally, coupon income on TOBs will decrease when interest rates increase, and will increase when interest rates decrease in value in response to changes in market interest rates at a rate that is a multiple of the actual rate at which fixed-rate securities increase or decrease in response to such changes.
 As a result, the market values of such securities will generally be more volatile than the market values of fixed-rate securities.